ploomber/ploomber/doc/get-started/basic-concepts.rst

 A very popular format for developing Data Science projects is through Jupyter notebooks.
 Such format allows to store both code and rich output.
-While this is great for reviewing results, it's terrible for development because it complicates source code version control (i.e. git).
+While this is great for reviewing results, it makes source code version control harder (i.e. git) because the ``.ipynb`` format embeds source code and output in the same file.

-Ploomber follows an alternative approach: develop your tasks as scripts but generate a copy in notebook format on each pipeline run.
-This way you can keep a lean git workflow for development but still have the opportunity to embed rich output without extra work.
+Our recommended approach is to use plain scripts and use notebooks as an output format, in the previous tutorial, we showed how Ploomber automatically converts the source script to a notebook when you execute your pipeline.
+Furthermore, thanks to the :doc:`../user-guide/jupyter`, you'll be able to open scripts as notebooks and develop your pipeline interactively.

+However, if you want to, you can still use the original ``.ipynb`` format as the source code for your pipeline tasks.

 ``upstream`` dependencies and ``product``
 -----------------------------------------